 Commission Decision 2007/275/EC defines a composite product as a foodstuff intended for human consumption that contains both processed products of animal origin and products of plant origin, examples of composite products include cheese and pepperoni pizza, salmon and broccoli quiche, mayonnaise (made with pasteurised egg).

-- a processed meat ingredient
+- it contains a processed meat ingredient